 Page 35

-The real estate agent had no rentals but assured us one was coming up.
-It had not been cleaned and because we needed to get into the place accepted the offer to be paid for cleaning.
+The real estate agent had no rentals but assured us one was coming up and this place on Jonesboro street was what she was showing us now.
+It had not been cleaned and because we needed to get into any place we accepted the offer to be paid for cleaning.
+What choice did we have?
+The Rider moving truck full of our possessions was now parked in the drive.
+Over the years I’ve had nightmares over dragging possessions from one rent house to another.

-Next door a little girl, Amy, came every evening for art lessons and a safe place until her mother returned for work.
-Along with her friend who came with her they were sweet and gentle friends for Rhonda.
-Amy’s art lessons allowed her to be moved up to the grade where she belonged chronologically, her mother told me just before we left.
+Next door a little girl, Amy, came every evening for art lessons and a safe place until her mother returned from work.
+Along with her friend who came with her.
+They were sweet and gentle friends for Rhonda.
+Amy’s art lessons I gave her allowed the girl to be moved up to the grade where she belonged chronologically, her mother told me just before we left.

 “I’ll always remember how Amy learned to paint the sunlight from you.”
 Her mother was grateful.

-The comment humbled me and once again through art my life was full and I appreciated being an instrument in the little girls world for a feeling of her own self worth.
-Once in a while I will see these with whom I worked and a friendly hug and smile from them is my reward.
+The comment humbled me and once again through art, my life was full and I appreciated being an instrument in the little girls world for a feeling of her own self worth.

-Garland, Texas was our next stop and again the experiences there were special.
+Garland, Texas was our next move and again the experiences there were special.

 “How can I repay this girl who has helped Rhonda to the bathroom for all the year.”